 If a service(s) that requires PA was performed during a member's retroactive enrollment period, the provider is required to submit a PA request and receive approval from ForwardHealth before submitting a claim.
 For a PA request submitted on paper, indicate the words "RETROACTIVE ENROLLMENT" at the top of the PA request along with a written description explaining that the service was provided at a time when the member was retroactively enrolled under "Description of Service."
 Also include the actual date(s) the service(s) was provided.
-For a PA request submitted via the ForwardHealth Portal, indicate the words "RETROACTIVE ENROLLMENT" along with a description explaining that the service was provided at a time when the member was retroactively enclude additional supporting documentation.
+For a PA request submitted via the ForwardHealth Portal, indicate the words "RETROACTIVE ENROLLMENT" along with a description explaining that the service was provided at a time when the member was retroactively eligible under the "Service Code Description" field or include additional supporting documentation.
 Also include the actual date(s) the service(s) was provided.